 Diagnosing ADHD, or attention deficit hyperactivity disorder, is intrinsically problematic.

 The symptoms—distractibility, impulsivity, and hyperactivity—are consistent with the normal behavior of young children.

-So when kids are diagnosed, the implication is that they are more distractible, impulsive, or hyperactive than they should be for their age.
+So when young children are diagnosed, the implication is that they are more distractible, impulsive, or hyperactive than they should be for their age.

 But where do we draw the line between developmentally-normal behavior and medical disorder?

 That’s a crucial question because diagnosis rates among very young children are on the rise, and many kids are being medicated.

 According to historical health data collected in the United States, the percentage of 2-to-5-year-olds diagnosed with ADHD increased by 50% between 2008 and 2012 (Danielson et al 2017).